-OBTAINING AN ELECTRICITY CONNECTION

-Name of Utility: Zambia Electricity Supply Corporation Ltd. (ZESCO)

-The procedures are those that apply to a warehouse and electricity connection matching the standard assumptions used by Doing Business in collecting the data (see the section in this chapter on what the indicators cover).
+OBTAINING AN ELECTRICITY CONNECTION City: Lusaka Name of Utility: Zambia Electricity Supply Corporation Ltd. (ZESCO) • e that apply to a warehouse on matching the standard and electricity connection matching the standard assumptions used by Doing Business in collecting the data (see the section in this chapter on what the indicators cover).
 The procedures, along with the associated time and cost, are summarized below.